 Orchestra members throughout the world, soloists, and opera singers often recount how Jed Gaylin’s rehearsals and performances elicit their very best, not only individually but collectively.
 He seeks connections not only within a piece, but also between seemingly disparate and wide-ranging works to sculpt a concert of surprising, captivating juxtapositions.
 His dedication to exploring the music’s fullest potential in a collaborative spirit reaches beyond the stage to draw the audience into the creative act.
 Listeners feel far more than just welcomed by words from the podium—they feel engaged as participants in a wordless musical conversation that is spontaneous, big-hearted, and eloquent.

 As Music Director, Jed Gaylin leads the Bay Atlantic Symphony, Hopkins Symphony Orchestra, and Two Rivers Chamber Orchestra with the same creative depth and an open spirit that he brings to the podium.
 The Bay Atlantic Symphony is now not only consistently praised for its astonishing level of artistry and precision, it is also viewed throughout New Jersey as a model for how professional orchestras can become a vital focus and source of identity in their communities.
 As a sought-after creative partner throughout the region, the Bay Atlantic Symphony has forged residencies with three area colleges, numerous towns, music festivals, and even casinos.
 Atlantic City’s Borgata has hosted the Symphony for an all-classical summer series, begun in 2013.
 In 2012, Jed Gaylin was named Artist in Residence at Stockton University.
-This position is a part of an innovative model in which Bay Atlantic Symphony is integrated into the music curriculum.
+The ongoing Orchestra-in-Residence program is a part of an innovative model in which Bay Atlantic Symphony is integrated into the music curriculum.
 Symphonic rehearsals and presentations have become focal points for coursework and seminars.
-Also in 2012, he was named Music Director of the Two Rivers Chamber Orchestra, in Shepherdstown, West Virginia.
+Also in 2012, he was named Music Director of the Two Rivers Chamber Orchestra and Friends of Music, in Shepherdstown, West Virginia

 Mr. Gaylin makes his home in Baltimore where he lives with his wife, poet and essayist Lia Purpura.
 He has been Music Director of Hopkins Symphony since 1993 during which the orchestra has grown in size, prominence, and artistry into one of the country’s most accomplished university orchestras.
 The high standards of the orchestra and Jed Gaylin’s belief in art’s ability to knit together and ignite new energy in our communities have resulted in collaborations with arts groups throughout the city, as well as with other non-profit and civic organizations.
 Also in Baltimore, Jed Gaylin was a regular conductor of Opera Vivente, where his interpretations of Mozart, Verdi, Donizetti, and Jonathan Dove were regularly praised for their nuance and power.